DevTrainings/GitTraining/05-RemoveFile/README.md

 ## Comments

-* If you would undo the file deletion prior to commit you can use
-  following set of commands:
+* If you want to undo the file deletion prior to commit, you can use following set of commands:

 ```